 More About Dunedin

-New Zealanders, also known as "Kiwis," are very proud of their sports teams, especially rugby.
+New Zealanders, also known as "Kiwis," are generally a laid-back, fun-loving and sarcastic bunch.
+They are very proud of their sports teams, especially rugby.
 In Dunedin, join the locals cheering on their favorite rival teams, including the All Blacks or Highlanders.
-And, you don't have to just sit on the sidelines.
-You can play intramural rugby at the University of Otago for the complete New Zealand experience.

 Experience a city that’s reinventing itself after the 2010-11 earthquakes.
 Visit the amazing cardboard cathedral made out of giant “toilet rolls,” dine at food vendors in the mall housed in shipping containers, and ride the Gondola up to the top of the Port Hills.